As we set out on an adventure I had dreamed about, racing 5000km across the Atlantic Ocean in a tiny rowing boat

 At a conference recently a woman told me she and her husband had a technique for conflict too.

 “Whenever we have an argument at home, we have to start taking our own clothes off.
-Eventually it just gets weird and we agree an answer”.
+Eventually it just gets weird and the argument ends”.

 Kevin and I didn’t do that.

 Hopefully, the goodwill you spread now will last longer than the challenge that’s in front of you.
 And if you’re struggling yourself, reach out.
 You’ll be surprised how you’ll be helping others by doing so.

 #5: Be deliberate with your operating model in the storm

 An operating model is ‘how’ an organisation works as it pursues its purpose and goals.
 For us on the boat, that meant things like:

 - The shift pattern of rowing vs. rest;